cj-mills/christianjmills/posts/barracuda-posenet-tutorial-v2/webgl/index.md

 comments:
   utterances:
     repo: cj-mills/christianjmills
-description: This post covers how to modify the Barracuda PoseNet project to run in the browser using WebGL.
+description: Modify the Barracuda PoseNet project to run in a browser using WebGL.
 categories: [unity, barracuda, webgl, tutorial]

 aliases: